opennetworkinglab/aether-docs/developer/aiab.rst

 * At least 4 CPUs and 12GB RAM
 * Ability to run "sudo" without a password.
 Due to this requirement, AiaB is most suited to disposable environments like a VM or a `CloudLab <https://cloudlab.us>`_ machine.

+**IMPORTANT:**:

+* Running both 4G and 5G SD-CORE simultaneously in AiaB is currently not supported.
-**Note:** AiaB changes the host server by adding systemd-networkd configuration files to the host's network configuration.
+* AiaB changes the host server by adding systemd-networkd configuration files to the host's network configuration.
 Systemd-networkd is the default networking configuration tool for Ubuntu, but if your server or VM uses a different method it may not be fully compatible with AiaB.

 Ubuntu Environment
 ------------------